-Pipe loss experiment (constructed in-house, approximately \$10,000) - In this experiment, students measure the head loss due to friction in selected pipes and fittings at different flow rates.
+Pipe loss experiment (constructed in-house, approximately \$15,000) - In this experiment, students measure the head loss due to friction in selected pipes and fittings at different flow rates.
 From the data, students determine friction factors.
 Flow rate is measured using Proteus electronic flow meters integrated with Labview.
-Head loss is determined by measuring height of water in tubes with a tape measure.
+Head loss is determined by measuring height of water in tubes with a tape measure as well as computerized data acquisition from a differential pressure transducer.

-Fan performance lab (Plint & Partners, original cost approximately \$20,000) - In this lab, students measure the head gain at various flow rates, and rpm's and torque of a fan.
+Fan performance lab (Plint & Partners, replacement cost approximately \$30,000) - In this lab, students measure the head gain at various flow rates, and rpm's and torque of a fan.
 Using the data, students develop a fan performance curve which is used to determine the correct size of a fan or pump for a given piping system.
 Head gain and flow velocity are determined by measuring pressure with a manometer consisting of a bank of tubes.

-Tank discharge lab (constructed in house. approximately \$10,000) - Students learn the principles of compressible flow, and they develop the theory of a choked orifice flow meter.
+Tank discharge lab (constructed in house, approximately \$10,000) - Students learn the principles of compressible flow, and they develop the theory of a choked orifice flow meter.
 Pressure and temperature are measured in a large tank at one millisecond intervals using an electronic pressure transducer and thermocouple connected to a computer.
 Mass flow rate is calculated, and comparisons are made between theoretical calculations and measured values.
 Hydro-rocket lab (purchased from Glen Thorncroft, approximately \$26,000) - In this lab, students learn to calculate the thrust from a rocket nozzle.
 The thrust of the rocket is measured for a number of initial pressures and propellant volume using a high speed pressure transducer and load cell connected to a computer using Labview.
 Students develop theory that allows them to determine the feasibility of using such a rocket as a jet assist to shorten the takeoff distance for a small aircraft.

-Air conditioning lab (Technovate Air Conditioning and Refrigeration Lab, approximately \$27,000) - In this lab, students learn the thermodynamics of the various refrigeration cycles.
-By measuring temperature, pressure, and flow rates at various points in the cycle, students calculate the performance and power requirements of an air-conditioner.
+Refrigeration lab (P.A.
+Hilton, Ltd, Model R633, approximately \$22,000) - In this lab, students learn the thermodynamics of the various refrigeration cycles.
+By measuring temperature, pressure, and flow rates at various points in the cycle, students calculate the performance and power requirements of a refrigeration system.
 Students manually record the temperature and pressures at the different state points.